 Building societies, insurance companies and pension funds have

 developed to trade people's money for a profit.
-The modern capitalist may
+The capitalist may

-never have been to the company s/he invests in.
+never visit the company s/he invests in.
 The stock exchange lists

 shares in the big firms and government stocks.
 The capitalist's leisurely